-Inventory is stated at the lower of cost (first in, first out) or net realizable value and consists of batteries and accessories, resale items, components, and related landing costs.
-Through 2020, the Company operated primarily as a distributor and inventory as of December 31, 2020 totaling \$368,278 consisted of inventory parts and products purchased for resale.
-The Company began in-house assembly in 2021 and as of December 31, 2021, inventory consisted of finished assemblies totaling \$985,537 and raw materials (inventory components, parts, and packaging) totaling \$1,066,343.
-In 2021, the valuation of inventory included fixed production overhead costs based on normal capacity of the assembly warehouse
+Inventory is stated at the lower of cost (first in, first out) or net realizable value and consists of batteries and accessories, resale items, component, and related landing costs.
+Throughout 2020 and 2019, the Company operated primarily as a distributor and inventory as of December 31, 2020 and 2019 consisted of inventory parts and products purchased for resale.
 The Company periodically reviews its inventory for evidence of slow-moving or obsolete inventory and provides for an allowance when considered necessary.
-The Company determined that no such reserve was necessary as of December 31, 2021 and December 31, 2020.
+The Company determined that no such reserve was necessary as of December 31, 2020 and 2019.
 The Company prepays for inventory purchases from foreign suppliers.
-Prepaid inventory totaled \$1,081,225 and \$353,192 at December 31, 2021 and December 31, 2020, respectively, and included inventory in transit where title has passed to the Company but has not yet been physically received.
+Prepaid inventory totaled \$353,192 and \$179,540 at December 31, 2020 and 2019, respectively, and includes inventory in transit where title has passed to the Company but has not yet been physically received.